 - The Art of Politeness: You'd be amazed how far a little politeness goes in communication.
 The words “Please” and “Thank you” may seem plain and mundane.

 However, when used appropriately, they can help you exude both humility and charisma.
 Often simultaneously.

-Regardless of how well you know someone, it's never a bad idea to say their name when engaged in conversation.
-Hearing their name makes listeners feel more at ease, adds to their sense of connectedness, and makes them more likely to engage with you beyond the first contact.
+- Refer to People by Name When Interacting on Social Media: Regardless of how well you know someone, it's never a bad idea to say their name when engaged in conversation.
+Hearing their name makes listeners feel more at ease, adds to their sense of connectedness and makes the more likely to engage with you beyond the first contact.